theogam02/issie/README-tomcl.md

 * Don't bother writing this section unless you have significant extension work, because the mark here will usually not be counted in that case (see the marking scheme).
 Marks for extensions will be awarded only for work of C level or above.

+* delete the above comemnts and add your satement of extensions as below*

 1. List as numbered points the extensions (features) your code will support